johanmazoyer/Asterix/docs/correction.rst

 .. code-block:: python

     corrector.update_matrices(testbed,
-                              estimator.dimEstim,
-                              estimator.wav_vec_estim,
                               initial_DM_voltage=some_DM_voltage,
                               input_wavefront=some_input_wavefront)

-This can be useful to recalculate the jacobian around a non zero DM voltage or if you want to crop the matrix with another dark hole:
+This can be useful to recalculate the jacobian around a non zero DM voltage or if you want to crop the matrix with another dark-hole:

 .. code-block:: python